Musique

 I described that album as a beautiful romantic album for a much

-ultimate mix of electronic and classical textures.
-“Miroir
+mix of electronic and classical textures.
+“Miroir de Soi”

-de Soi” has even more refinement and is up to now his most
+has even more refinement and is up to now his most romantic album.

-swells up to a big climax.
-In the romantic “Janvier”
+this electronic orchestra swells up to a big climax.
+In the romantic

-Blenner makes tasteful use of a virtual guitar sound (listen also
+“Janvier” Blenner makes tasteful use of a virtual guitar

-to “Estival”).
-The melody of this track is unprecedentedly
+sound (listen also to “Estival”).
+The melody of this

-of melody and beauty.
-But I will say it once more; Serge Blenner’s
+music with lots of melody and beauty.
+But I will say it once more;

 “Miroir de Soi” Serge Blenner released again a beautiful